Have you checked your peach trees yet to see if you have a crop this season? Or your nectarine and apricot trees?

 The first is that they can contribute to disease outbreaks next year.
 However the more urgent reason is that the pathogen that causes blossom blight also causes brown rot this season.
 Young, developing fruit is very vulnerable, as you can see in the following photo:

 The other disease to check for is leaf curl, which is usually fairly obvious, the red leaves are a dead giveaway.

 Luckily, only peaches and nectarines are affected by this disease.
-However if you’ve had a really bad case, it can also affect the fruit.
+However if your tree has a really bad case, it can also affect the fruit.
 This is another thing to look out for while you’re thinning, because you may as well pull the infected fruit off.

 Affected fruit looks like this: